nigelrowser/PyBer_Analysis/README.md

 ## Summary
 ### Business Recommendations

-#### 1. Business marketing efforts should be focused on urban areas due to the percieved increase in competition becuase of the amount of riders and the need for service.
+#### 1. Business marketing efforts should be focused on urban areas due to the percieved increase in competition because of the amount of riders and the need for service.
 #### 2. The business should continue to recruit and hire urban drivers so the company is able to keep up with demand.
-#### 3. The company should weigh the cost of doing business versus the reward in regards on diciding to continue to serve rural areas because there are few riders.
+#### 3. The company should weigh the cost of doing business versus the reward in regards on deciding to continue to serve rural areas because there are few riders.